 As we progressed through the entire game, I often find my head ready to explode with some of the backstories that develop.
 So whether you’re new to this blog or you just want to remind yourself of some the exploits, hopefully this page will catch you up.

-This will only cover the completed save, which starts with Darlington in the 1997/98 season and runs through to the end of the 2025/26 season, which is as far as the game will let you go.
-Game 1, which launched this blog before reaching a tragic end, can still be accessed, starting with post 1 right the way through to the abrupt end.
+The first blog save was to play right the way through the full game.
+This save startedwith Darlington in the 1997/98 season and runs through to the end of the 2025/26 season, which is as far as the game will let you go.
+There’s a season by season breakdown available at the bottom of this page.
+There was also Game 1, which launched this blog before reaching a tragic end, can still be accessed, starting with post 1 right the way through to the abrupt end.

 Darlington are in the Third Division and going nowhere fast, but I hope to change that.
 CM bargain bucket legends Graeme Tomlinson, Andrew Mainwaring & Bjorn Heidenstrom are brought in to bolster the promotion charge, however both have their big club release clauses met before the season is out.
 Mainwaring does at least have enough time to be top scorer in the division, before Sean Devine is purchased from Barnet to fill his boots for the remaining months of the season.
 Darlington are ultimately promoted to Division 2.